YinRunhao/MyORM/README.md

      SQLServerService.SetConnection(sqlServer_conStr);
      SQLiteService.SetConnection(sqlite_conStr);

-3.Select the type of database you want to use now
+3.Select the default type of database you want to use

-    ModelBase.SetService(DataBaseTypesEnum.SQLite);
+    ModelBase.SetDefaultService(DataBaseTypesEnum.SQLite);

 4.Instantiate the Service object and use it

      SQLService service = new SQLiteService();
      List<Student> stuList = service.LoadAll<Student>();

-if you want to change other type database call ModelBase.SetService(DataBaseTypesEnum);
+if you want to change other type database call ModelBase.ChangeService(DataBaseTypesEnum);